• Skip to primary navigation

 Canon EOS 5DS

-While the Canon 5DS / 5DS R might not have modern video features such as Dual Pixel AF or 4K video shooting, those who use these cameras argue that it is not what the camera was designed for.
-Canon shooters who need lots of resolution continue to use these cameras for their needs and they are waiting for the company to deliver the next iteration of the resolution monster.
+While the Canon 5DS / 5DS R might not have modern video features such as Dual Pixel AF or 4K video shooting, photographers who use this camera argue that it is not what the camera was designed for.
+Canon shooters who need lots of resolution continue to use the 5DS and 5DS R happily.
+There little reason to switch to a modern mirrorless camera when your DSLR already out-resolves it!

 Milky Way with the Moon, captured with Canon 5DS R